Wolfie8935/Kindle-Sentiment-analysis/README.md

 # Kindle-Sentiment-analysis

-i have used:
+I have used:
 - BOW
 - TFIDF
 - Word2Vec
 - AvgWord2Vec

-Then i have used ml aglgrithms and compared the accuracyof all these
+Then i have used ml aglgrithms and compared the accuracy of all these